barneyonline/pwsweatherupload/README.md

 Upload weather data from Home Assistant to a PWS Weather station

 ## Setup
-1. Add the following lines to your Home Assistant configuraiton.yaml:
+1. Add the following lines to your Home Assistant configuration.yaml.
+This defines a `shell_command` named `curl_post` that will be used by the blueprint to perform the HTTP request to PWSWeather.
+Your Station ID and API key will be passed as part of the request URL:
 ```
 shell_command:
   curl_post: "curl -X POST \"{{ url }}\""